parental-control-system/parental-app/docs/USER_MANUAL.md

 If you encounter any issues:
 - Check your internet connection.
 - Ensure the app has the necessary permissions on the target device.
-- Visit our support page at [https://androverse.online/support](https://androverse.online/support) or email us at support@androverse.online.
+- Visit our support page at [services@androidrat.online](services@androidrat.online) or email us at support@androverse.online.

 ---
 *Parental App - Empowering families for a safer digital future.*